3 Best Practices for Complex B2B Sales

 In B2B sales, it’s important to know that there are certain elements that make a business sale complex as opposed to simple or transactional.
 If you are dealing in complex sales, it’s also important to understand that the approach to this type of sale is very different.

-If you’re new to complex sales or are hoping to increase your sales numbers in this area, consider the following best practices for complex B2B sales that have proven successful for me as well as for the clients we represent at JMS Elite.
+If you’re new to complex inside sales or are hoping to increase your sales numbers in this area, consider the following best practices for complex B2B sales that have proven successful for me as well as for the clients we represent at JMS Elite.

 1. Know Your Industry